 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about haemophilus b conjugate (prp-t) vaccine

 - Haemophilus b conjugate (prp-t) vaccine Side Effects

 - During Pregnancy